-OfferPad is currently buying homes in Atlanta, Charlotte, Las Vegas, Los Angeles, Salt Lake City, Tampa, Orlando and Phoenix.
+OfferPad is currently buying homes in the metro areas of Atlanta, Charlotte, Las Vegas, Los Angeles, Salt Lake City, Tampa, Orlando and Phoenix.
 OfferPad is only available in the markets we know best.
 Our decades of experience in these cities makes it possible for us to buy quality homes, offer competitive prices and deliver homeowners the ultimate home selling experience.

 Today we're purchasing homes that fit the following criteria:

 It’s your choice!
 You get to pick the day—anytime within 5 and 90 days.
 We are ready to move as fast as you need.